mtrihoang/CompStat/README.md

-# Performance Comparison between Model Selection Methods | Computational Statistics | Summer Semester 2022
+# Model Selection Methods | Computational Statistics | Summer Semester 2022

 by Minh Tri Hoang | Master of Science in Economics - University of Bonn

-This is the final project on Computational Statistics.
-The course was taught by [Professor Lena Janys](https://sites.google.com/site/janyslena/home?authuser=0) (University of Bonn).
+This is my final project on Computational Statistics.
+The course was taught by [Professor Lena Janys](https://sites.google.com/site/janyslena/home?authuser=0).

 To get started, please clone the repository with